johan-suld/NLP-projects/README.md

 **Approach**: Train a classifier model that uses the words in the reviews as x-variables and the recommendation column as the y-variable.
 Analyze its features and their weights to solve the problem.

-**Model selection**: Naive Bayes is chosen, partly because I've rarely used it before.
-Its Multinomial type is well suited for text classification.
+**Model selection**: Naive Bayes is chosen, partly because I've rarely used it before but also because its Multinomial type is well suited for text classification.